rahuljmanoj/rahuljmanoj.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Scientist | Norwegian University of Science & Technology
+subtitle: Researcher | Norwegian University of Science & Technology

 profile:
   align: right